 As Diwali is just around the corner and I have 5-6 of Diwali recipes which I want to share before the festival commences.
 So now you got the idea why I am sharing a post on Saturday.
 This festive spirit also made me think about possible Diwali recipes I will be making this year to celebrate this festival.
 And then I also know everyone must be struggling with the same issue, so why not share some of my favorite recipes with you all.

 So stay tuned for upcoming mouth watering Diwali recipes.

 The ones who are celebrating the festival can keep aside all their thinking process and start preparing these awesome sweets and snacks I will be sharing during the coming week.

 Desserts are the highlight of every festival:

 Desserts and sweets are the most popular and essential dishes of Diwali celebrations.
-So my first recipe for this Diwali is Kaju katli (काजु कतली), aka Kaju burfi.
+So my first recipe for this Diwali is Kaju Katli (काजु कतली), aka Kaju burfi.
 Kaju katli is a fudge made with cashews.
 The good thing about this dessert is that it can be prepared ahead of time.
 You can make it 3-4 days prior to the festival.
-These kaju katlis will definitely sparkle your sweet-tooth with a satisfaction of joy.
+This kaju katlis will definitely sparkle your sweet-tooth with a satisfaction of joy.

 What is Kaju katli?

 Kaju Katli is an Indian dessert which is very popular amongst people.
 Be it a festival, a wedding or any party, Kaju katli is a must.
 They also make a great holiday gift.
 This is one of my favorite Indian sweets.
 Not exaggerating about the goodness of these delicious melt-in-mouth bites, but this nutty delight is that good.